zuozhenggh/learning-library/developer-library/apex/shopping-cart/creating-add-to-cart-page/7-creating-add-to-cart.md

             </copy>
             ```

-    - For Template Options - click **Use Template Defaults**.
+    - For Template Options - click on **Use Template Defaults**.
         ![](images/template-options.png " ")
         - For **Style** - select **Style C**
         - Click **Ok**

-4. Click Attributes and enter the following:
+4. Click on Attributes and enter the following:
      ![](images/attributes.png " ")

     - Under Appearance section: